 Bathing Suits

-You’re heading to Central America so you will probably hit up a few of their splendid beaches.
-When I travel I always bring at least two suits so that I have a dry one to always change into.
+You’re heading to Central America, so you will probably hit a few of its splendid beaches.
+When I travel, I always bring at least two suits to have a dry one to change into.
 For all of that, you’re going to need a bathing suit.

 Sun Hat